 Note that this guide includes affiliate links.
 All selections and opinions are my own.
 As always, all brands featured meet high standards for sustainability!

-Shampoo and Conditioner Bars
+Zero Waste Shampoo Bars & Conditioner Bars

-The simplest way to reduce waste with shampoo/conditioner is to go with zero waste shampoo and conditioner bars.
-I love bars because they result in way less waste, they’re lighter to transport which makes them awesome for travel, and they are super-efficient to store away in your cabinet as well.
+The simplest way to reduce waste with shampoo/conditioner is to go with zero waste shampoo bars and conditioner bars.
+I love hair care bars because they result in way less waste, they’re lighter to transport which makes them awesome for travel, and they are super-efficient to store away in your cabinet as well.

 While at first glance, bars may seem like an expensive option for just a little bit of product, shampoo and conditioner bars are actually super concentrated and can last just as long as a bottle of liquid shampoo or conditioner.
 Often, bars do not contain much water, if any at all.
 So, instead of going by the visual size, check the product description for how many uses you can get out of each bar!